Chrismettal/PedalDev/README.md

 Based on the popular Tubescreamer this is obviously the first design to be done in this system.

-:construction: :construction: :construction: **Work in progress** :construction: :construction: :construction:

 ![404](/img/404/nice.png)

-### TOP (:sheep: OKKO Dominator)
+### :construction: TOP (:sheep: OKKO Dominator)

 :construction: :construction: :construction: **Work in progress** :construction: :construction: :construction:

-Based on schematic by Saruman [here](https://www.freestompboxes.org/viewtopic.php?t=12031&hilit=c6)
+Based on schematic by Saruman [here](https://www.freestompboxes.org/viewtopic.php?t=12031&hilit=c6).

 First PCB version `f35813b` was broken is currently being debugged.
-4 Pins on TL074 were swapped, 7660 does not work when `BOOST` mode is set, and apparently I got delivered fake BF545As, as the input stage sounds starved.
+4 Pins on TL074 were swapped, `ICL7660` does not work when `BOOST` mode is set (But **`ICL7660S`** does..), and input stage sounds super starved, more like a bass fuzz than a distortion.
+Simulation seems to confirm this so confidence in schematic is low.
+Currently ordering an original Dominator for schematic comparison.

-:construction: :construction: :construction: **Work in progress** :construction: :construction: :construction:

 ## Common PCBs